Click a thumbnail to see its larger version and description.

 At least one other Gigaminx have been designed afterwards, namely Adam Cowan's design built by Aleh Hladzilin (V-Cube inspired, the second design and first stable Gigaminx).

 In 2009 this puzzle became available to everyone after Cube4You had started with the massproduction.
-This version has an edge length of 95 mm and weighs 328 grams.

 If you're looking to buy, eBay is the one place you can find almost anything... if you're willing to wait for it, then pay the price!